For details about nursing at the University of Nottingham, download our subject guide.

 This programme is a three year course that's completed in two years, through the accreditation of your undergraduate degree and relevant practical experience*.

-In line with the Nursing and Midwifery Council (NMC) regulation, all courses leading to registration (no matter their academic level) must be of three years duration.
-However, for students who already have a suitable degree and relevant work experience, we can shorten the duration of the course to two years.
+In line with the Nursing and Midwifery Council (NMC) regulations, all courses leading to registration (no matter their academic level) must be of three years duration.
+However, for students who already have a suitable degree and relevant experience, we can shorten the duration of the course to two years.

 *Examples of relevant experience can be found under the 'How to apply' tab.

 This course is not suitable for qualified nurses.
 If you are a qualified nurse you may wish to consider our professional courses